AdiVermaa/CampusConnect/README.md

       CampusConnect – A Professional Networking Platform for Rishihood University
 2. Problem Statement
       Students at Rishihood University often struggle to build professional connections within their own campus.
 Opportunities like internships, projects, collaborations, and event updates are scattered across multiple WhatsApp groups and emails — making networking inefficient and messy.
-CampusConnect aims to create a centralized platform where students, faculty, and
+CampusConnect aims to create a centralized platform where students, faculty,and alumni can:
-    # alumni can:
       ● Showcase their profiles and achievements
       ● Post updates and opportunities
       ● Build professional connections within the campus ecosystem